pkainulainen/test-with-spring/master-package/bonus-webinars-2019/introduction-to-mockk/README.md

 # Introduction to MockK

-This example demonstrates how we can create test doubles with the MockK mocking library.
+This example demonstrates how we can:

+* Create test doubles with the MockK mocking library.
+* Use the argument matchers provided by MockK.

 **If you want to run the tests which create test doubles with MockK, you must run unit tests**.